1031 Exchange Specialists,

 Qualifying Exchanges of Vacation Homes

-Effective March 10, 2008, the IRS issued a Revenue Procedure providing a safe harbor under which an exchange of a vacation home will not be challenged.
+Effective March 10, 2008, the IRS issued Revenue Procedure 2008-16 providing a safe harbor under which an exchange of a vacation home will not be challenged.
 The highlights of this safe harbor are: (1) The taxpayer owns the relinquish and replacement properties for at least 24 months immediately before/after the exchange and; (a) The taxpayer does not use the property for pleasure more than 14 days per year (or 10% of rental period, whichever is greater) in each of the two years before/after the exchange (repairs and maintenance days do not count towards personal use days) and; (b) the property is rented to an unrelated party for at least 14 days per year in each of the two years before/after the exchange.
 (Rentals to related parties are permitted if the related party utilizes the property as a principal residence and pays a fair market value rent.)
-An exchange falling outside the parameters of this safe harbor may still be granted tax deferment under Section 1031 based on the taxpayer's specific facts and circumstances.
+An exchange falling outside the parameters of this safe harbor may still be granted tax deferment under Section 1031 based on the taxpayer’s specific facts and circumstances.